Effect-TS/effect/packages/schema/README.md

 ## Annotations

 One of the fundamental requirements in the design of `@effect/schema` is that it is extensible and customizable.
 Customizations are achieved through "annotations".
 Each node contained in the AST of `@effect/schema/AST` contains an `annotations: Record<symbol, unknown>` field that can be used to attach additional information to the schema.
+You can manage these annotations using the `annotations` method.

 Let's see some examples: